Mani Rimdu Festival Trek

 Question: How much additional money do I need per day?

-Answer: You can budget approximately US$10 to $15 per day for extra expenses such as bottled water, chocolates, tea, and coffee, though this amount may vary based on individual spending habits.
+Answer: Besides tipping, you can budget approximately US$10 to $15 per day for extra expenses such as bottled water, chocolates, tea, and coffee, though this amount may vary based on individual spending habits.
 If you wish to upgrade your accommodation, please plan for additional expenses accordingly.
-As ATMs often run out of cash during peak seasons, we recommend bringing sufficient Nepali rupees to cover your needs.
+As ATMs often run out of cash during busy seasons, we recommend bringing sufficient Nepali rupees to cover your needs.

 Mani rimdu festival trek highlights